Sud de la Bolivie

 These transitional months offer a balance between dry and wet conditions, with moderate temperatures and fewer crowds.

-• Cons : Unpredictable weather may occasionally disrupt plans.
+• Cons: Unpredictable weather may occasionally disrupt plans.

-L' best time to visit Southern Bolivia depends on your priorities:
+The best time to visit Southern Bolivia depends on your priorities:

 • For photographers and adventure seekers: April–October (dry season) offers optimal conditions for the Salar de Uyuni and outdoor exploration.